Raghadbjad/JournalApp/README.md

 ## Contribution
 If you’d like to contribute to JournalApp, please fork the repository and submit a pull request.
 Feedback, suggestions, or issues can be reported on our GitHub page.

+## Contact Information

+For inquiries, feedback, or support, please reach out to us at:

+Email:(raghad.bjaad@gmail.com)